dotlang/language/README.md

 t.1 = "G"
 ```
 - Function output can be any type.
 Even a tuple or a tuple with unnamed fields.
-- Fields that starts with underscore are considered internal state of the tuple and better not to be used outside the module that defines the type.
+- Fields that start with underscore are considered internal state of the tuple and better not to be used outside the module that defines the type.
 - You can define a tuple with unnamed fields: `type Point := (int, int)` But fields of a tuple must be all either named or unnamed.
 You cannot mix them.

 ###Tuple (Product types)